casper-network/docs/.github/pull_request_template.md

 ### What does this PR fix/introduce?
-// Add a brief description or bullet points about the changes introduced
+// Add a brief description or bullet points about the changes introduced.

 ### Additional context
 // Add further detail on the current situation, or what the PR seeks to address.